macOS Monterey's best feature is still MIA in the fifth beta

 But we need to get it first.
 Thankfully, the feature still exists on the macOS Monterey site and hasn’t been updated with a “coming soon” tag, so we have no reason to believe that it would be delayed.
 But it wouldn’t be without precedent.
 Last year, Apple delayed its App Tracking Transparency privacy feature in iOS 14, and Group FaceTime didn’t arrive until iOS 12.1.

-For now, however, we’ll be waiting and hoping that Universal Access arrives in macOS Monterey beta 6.
+For now, however, we’ll be waiting and hoping that Universal Control arrives in macOS Monterey beta 6.

 Note: When you purchase something after clicking links in our articles, we may earn a small commission.
 Read our affiliate link policy for more details.